jason741852/3dRenderer/README.md

 # 3D Object Renderer
 This program uses **qt** libraries to generate 3D objects on screen without using the openGL library.
-Objects are described by a custom language (samples can be found in the Custom_language_samples directory).
+Objects are described by a custom language.

+## Further Information
-All rendering algorithms are located in the LineDrawer.cpp
+All rendering algorithms are located in the LineDrawer.cpp, and samples of the custom language can be found in the Custom_language_samples directory.

+## Compile Instructions
-This program can only be built with gcc compiler (Linux environment recommended).
+The linux environment is recommended, and this program can only be built with the gcc compiler.

 ## Screenshots: